Gastrointestinal and Liver Oncology

 The Gastrointestinal (GI) and Liver Oncology group is devoted to conduct both clinical-epidemiologic and basic/translational research on preneoplastic conditions and on cancers of the upper GI tract and of the liver.

 As far as basic science and translational research is considered, this group is specifically interested on molecular mechanisms underlying carcinogenesis in the liver and in upper GI tract.
 Among these mechanisms, research projects are mainly focused on inflammation, angiogenesis, apoptosis, immune response and production of reactive oxygen species, which interact in the oncologic network and contribute to the development of the neoplastic disease.
 Moreover, microRNAs as important gene expression regulators that might be involved in cancer development and progression, are also investigated.
 These mechanisms are evaluated starting from pre-neoplastic lesions and conditions, such as cirrhosis (in liver carcinogenesis) and atrophic gastritis and Barrett’s esophagus (in gastric and esophageal tumors).
+In addition, liver oncology research projects are also aimed at identifying circulating biomarkers such as circulating tumor DNA (ctDNA) and microRNA (“liquid biopsy”) useful for early diagnosis, prognostic stratification of the patients and prediction of the response to treatment, focusing in particular on systemic therapies for hepatocellular carcinoma (HCC).

 With respect to precancerous conditions and lesions of the upper GI tract, esophageal (Barrett's esophagus) and gastric (H. pylori related gastritis and autoimmune gastritis) predisposing conditions and their pre-neoplastic role will be investigated from a clinical point of view.
 In addition, translational studies will be conducted on the mechanisms of gastric carcinogenesis (investigating autophagy associated with oxidative stress; the changes in the expression of onco-miRNAs and onco-suppressor miRNAs), on the mechanisms of inflammation (cytokines), and on "liquid biopsy" in an attempt to identify new markers useful in predicting cancer development.